Individual Representation in Approval-Based Committee Voting

-\begin{restatable}{theorem}{finpcomplete} Given an ABC instance, a voter $i$, and $j \in \mathbb N$, it is \NP-complete to decide whether $f_i \ge j$. \end{restatable} \begin{proof} It is easy to see that this problem is in \NP\, since any subset of voters including voter $i$ of size $j \cdot \frac{\lvert N \rvert}{k}$ and any subset of candidates of size $j$ approved by all selected voters serves as a witness.
+\begin{proof} It is easy to see that this problem is in \NP\, since any subset of voters including voter $i$ of size $j \cdot \frac{n}{k}$ and any subset of candidates of size $j$ approved by all selected voters serves as a witness.

 We reduce from \emph{balanced complete bipartite subgraph}.
 Here, we are given a bipartite graph $G = (V_1 \cup V_2, E)$ and an integer $j$ and the goal is to decide whether $G$ has $K_{j,j}$ as a subgraph, i.e., a subgraph consisting of $j$ vertices from $V_1$ and $j$ vertices from $V_2$ forming a bipartite clique.
 The problem is known to be \NP-hard \cite{GaJo79a}.
 We construct an ABC instance by setting $N = V_1 \cup \{x\}$, $\cC = V_2 \cup \{y\}$ and $k = \lvert V_1 \rvert + 1$.
 Thus, $\frac{n}{k} = 1$.
 Each $v \in V_1$ approves exactly its neighbors in $G$, as well as $y$, while $x$ approves all candidates.
 It follows that $f_x \ge j+1$ if and only if there is a set of $j$ voters different from $x$ approving at least a common set of $j+1$ candidates.
 Since all voters approve $y$, this is equivalent to these $j$ voters all approving $j$ candidates different from $y$ and therefore by definition all being connected to these $j$ vertices in $V_2$.
 Thus, they form a $K_{j,j}$ if and only if $f_x \geq j + 1$. \end{proof}